laborin/picojsx/readme.md

 *   Used by `render` when clearing the container and by `update` when replacing old content.

 Hopefully, this gives a clearer picture of PicoJSX's internals!
 Happy coding!
-This internal overview should help you understand the lifecycle of elements and components within PicoJSX.
-Happy coding!